What are DOT Numbers?

 The next logical question is, "How is a DOT number obtained?"
 To get a DOT number, you must apply through the FMCSA.
 The process includes providing specific information about your company, such as the company's name, the type of operations, the types of vehicles used, and the nature of the cargo transported.

 Once your application is accepted, the FMCSA will assign a unique DOT number to your company.
 Want to know What is a CSA Score?
-This number should be displayed prominently on both sides of all your commercial vehicles, making sure it's clearly visible and in a contrasting color to the vehicle.
+This number should be displayed prominently on both sides of all your commercial vehicles, making sure it's clearly visible and contrasting to the car.

 What Does the DOT Number Tracking Involve?

-When considering the implementation of the DOT number, one might inquire about the specifics of DOT number tracking.
+When considering implementing the DOT number, one might inquire about the specifics of DOT number tracking.
+How to Get a DOT Number in Texas.
 As mentioned earlier, the FMCSA utilizes the DOT number to oversee and assess a company's safety track record.

 This encompasses documentation of roadside inspections, investigations into accidents, reviews of compliance, and other pertinent safety-related data.

 Now that we know about obtaining a DOT number and what it tracks, we might ask, "How often should DOT numbers be updated?"
-A DOT number isn't something you obtain and forget about.
+A DOT number isn't something you obtain and forget about—trucking DOT Number.
 Every DOT number must be updated at least once every two years, regardless of any changes to the company or its operations.

 The update, also known as the "biennial update," can be performed online via the Unified Registration System.
 Failure to update your DOT number within the stipulated timeframe can lead to penalties and may result in the deactivation of your DOT number.